foldedtoad/fat32fs/README.md

 ## This project's Starting Point
 In general, the [sdcard6502](https://github.com/gfoot/sdcard6502) project was used as a starting point.
 It's recommended to take a look at it for more background information.
+Much of what is documented there is relevant to this project.

 ### Difference from sdcard6502 Project
 * Convert to a Makefile-based build system
 * Convert source to CC65 toolchain standards.